 Technology is always changing.
 New advances can really improve a patient’s diagnosis and treatment.
 That’s why many t-DPT programs offer courses in diagnostic imaging and medical screening.
 Additionally, t-DPT programs often have a research or case-analysis final project.
 These give you the chance to add a scholarly work to your field.
 You might also create a researched solution to an issue in your workplace.

 Since these programs are geared toward working professionals, they are often delivered in a distance learning format.
 In most cases, this is online coursework.
 There might be limited on-campus work, too.
 This means t-DPT students can receive all the benefits of their program while continuing to earn a paycheck.

 What Scholarships Are Available to Physical Therapy Students?

-Additionally, the American Physical Therapy Association (APTA) offers several financial awards to aspiring physical therapists, such as the Minority Scholarship Award and the Mary McMillan Scholarship Award, which is given to students in their last year of study.
+Additionally, the American Physical Therapy Association (APTA) offers several financial awards to aspiring physical therapists.
+This includes the Minority Scholarship Award for physical therapists.
+It also includes the Mary McMillan Scholarship Award, which is given to students in their last year of study.

 What is the American Physical Therapy Association APTA?